envoy/gongpi/README.md

   curl -d '{"type":"charge.succeeded"}' [PI's IP ADDRESS]:8080
   ```

-  The LED should start blinking, and your servo should activate. `stripe.py` will print text in the console, and output an access log to `stripe.log`.
+  The LED should start blinking, and your servo should activate. `server.py` will print text in the console, and output an access log to `server.log`.

 10. Restart your Pi `sudo shutdown -r now`
-11. When the Pi reboots, it will automatically start the network monitor (which will auto-reconnect WiFi if disconnected), `pigpiod`, and the `stripe.py` server.
+11. When the Pi reboots, it will automatically start the network monitor (which will auto-reconnect WiFi if disconnected), `pigpiod`, and the `server.py` server.